bccp/DeepUQ/README.md

 # DeepUQ
 ## Bayesian Uncertainty Quantification with Deep Generative Models

-Notebooks and trained models to reproduce the posterior analysis of all examples shown in
-Vanessa Böhm, François Lanusse, Uroš Seljak: *Uncertainty Quantification with Generative Models*
-(accepted to Bayesian Deep Learning, NeurIPS 2019 Workshop).
+Notebooks and trained models to reproduce the posterior analysis of all examples shown in the publication *Uncertainty Quantification with Generative Models* (accepted to Bayesian Deep Learning, NeurIPS 2019 Workshop).

 ### What is DeepUQ?